The Nest

 Dealing with a rent increase with your landlord can be nerve-wracking, but you can ensure a fair outcome with some preparation and understanding of your rights.
 Before engaging in the conversation, ensure you understand the reasons behind the requested rent increase and have all related paperwork prepared to justify your position.

 While remaining open-minded during the negotiation process is essential, it is equally important to stand firm on what you think is a reasonable rate for your rental unit.
-Make sure to inform yourself about comparable rental prices in the local market so that you have data to back up any counter offers.
+Please inform yourself about comparable rental prices in the local market so that you have data to back up any counteroffers.

 In addition, remember that it’s worth investing time into negotiating a good deal as this may save money in the long run.
 With careful consideration and well-planned negotiations, there is no reason why you can’t reach an agreement that works best for both parties.